robertoallende/micromanaged-driven-development/dev_log/00_main.md

 # Project Plan and Dev Log

-This project creates and documents the Micromanaged Driven Development (MDD) development guidelines and templates for AI-assisted software development.
-The development process itself follows MDD principles to demonstrate their practical application.
+This project creates and documents the Micromanaged Driven Development (MMDD) development guidelines and templates for AI-assisted software development.
+The development process itself follows MMDD principles to demonstrate their practical application.

 ## Structure

-This project follows MDD structure principles.
+This project follows MMDD structure principles.
 Each unit represents a major development phase, with optional subunits for discrete tasks following the naming convention: `<sequence>_<unitname>[_subunit].md`

-For complete MDD structure guidelines and templates, see [00_mdd.md](00_mdd.md#structure).
+For complete MMDD structure guidelines and templates, see [00_mdd.md](00_mdd.md#structure).

 ---